 It his Apostolic Constitution Ineffabilis Deus, Pope Pius IX declared as a dogma the belief that "the most Blessed Virgin Mary, in the first instance of her conception, by a singular grace and privilege granted by Almighty God, in view of the merits of Jesus Christ, the Savior of the human race, was preserved free from all stain of original sin."
 This is the Immaculate Conception.

-Even though this year, the Solemnity of the Immaculate Conception is not a Holy Day of Obligation, try to spend some time learning more about this dogma.
+On this Holy Day of Obligation, try to spend some time learning more about this dogma.
 It's much deeper than you probably ever imagined!
 To facilitate that study and reflection, I offer the following links: